mikeyin97/online_marketplace/README.md

 <a name="testing"></a>
 ## Testing Notes

 Tests are written using mocha and chai.
 In the testing environment, endpoints use a different mongo collection `shopTest` than in the non-testing environment.
-Tests are located in `online_shop/test/test.js`
+Tests are located in `online_shop/test/test.js`.
+As of now, testing bypasses authentication.

 1) Spin up mongoDB with `sudo mongod`.
 2) Navigate into online_shop folder with `cd online_shop`.